 5) Verify that the Manage option is set to COM Add-ins.
 Then, click Go.

 6) Uncheck the box next to the unessential add-ins to disable them.
 Then, click OK.

 7) Restart PC and Outlook to see if this worked for you.

 If your problem still exists, go ahead with the next fix.

 Fix 5: Rebuild the Outlook data file

 Corrupted or damaged Outlook data files can also cause Outlook to fail.
-In this case, rebuilding the Outlook data file can fix it.
+To fix this, try rebuilding the Outlook data file.
 Follow the instructions below:

 1) Boot your PC into safe mode.

 2) Run Outlook and click the File tab.

 3) Click Account Settings, and then click Account Settings in the drop-down menu.